The Powerpuff Girls: Characters

 As depicted in the opening sequence of each episode, the Powerpuff Girls Blossom, Bubbles, and Buttercup were created by Professor Utonium in an attempt to create the "perfect little girl" using a mixture of "sugar, spice, and everything nice".
-However, he accidentally spilled a mysterious substance called "Chemical X" into the mixture, creating three girls and granting all three superpowers including flight, superhuman strength, superhuman speed, superhuman senses, nigh-invulnerability, x-ray vision, red heat vision, energy projection, space survivability, and thermal resistance.
-In the original pilot, the accidental substance was a can of "Whoopass", which was replaced by "Chemical X" in the aired version.
+However, he accidentally spilled a mysterious substance called "Chemical X" into the mixture, creating three girls and granting them superpowers, including flight, superhuman strength, superhuman speed, superhuman senses, limited invulnerability, x-ray vision, red heat vision, energy projection, space survivability, and thermal resistance.
+In the original concept, the accidental substance was a can of "Whoopass", which was replaced by "Chemical X" in the television show.

-The three girls all have oval-shaped heads, abnormally large eyes inspired by Margaret Keane's art, flat feet and stubby arms and legs, and lack of noses, ears, fingers, toes and necks.
-McCracken preferred them to look more animated rather than going for a "realistic" look, meaning fewer body parts were needed.
-Blossom, Bubbles, and Buttercup normally wear dresses that match the colors of their eyes with black stripes, as well as white tights and black Mary Janes.
-The closing theme to the cartoon offers a nutshell description of the three Powerpuff Girls' personalities: Blossom, commander and the leader.
+The three girls all have abnormally large eyes inspired by Margaret Keane's art, and stubby arms and legs, and lack of noses, ears, fingers, flat feet, toes, and necks.
+McCracken preferred them to look more symbolic of actual children rather than going for a "realistic" look, meaning fewer body parts were needed.
+Blossom, Bubbles, and Buttercup normally wear dresses that match the colors of their eyes with black stripes, as well as white stockings and black Mary Janes.
+They individually represent body, mind and spirit, and despite being the same age, they adopt the characteristics of the oldest, middle and youngest child.
+The closing theme song offers a nutshell description of their personalities: Blossom, commander and the leader.
 Bubbles, she is the joy and the laughter.
 Buttercup, she is the toughest fighter.